-Scientists regardless of affiliation can submit proposals to observe with CHEOPS.
-All proposals must be submitted to ESA via a two-step process, and according to the guidelines and policies relevant to the Call (eg. issues of AD1 in the case of AOs, or in the case of the Discretionary Programme).
+Scientists can submit proposals to observe with CHEOPS regardless of affiliation.
+All proposals must be submitted to ESA via a two-step process, and according to the guidelines and policies relevant to the Call (e.g. issues of AD1 in the case of AOs, or in the case of the Discretionary Programme).